Exploring the Vibrant Costumes of Puerto Rican Festivals

 Jíbaro culture added another layer to this rich tapestry.
 Men wore simple yet stylish cotton shirts and pants, often with straw hats.
 Women dazzled in vibrant, flowing skirts with white blouses, usually adorned with flowers or headscarves.
 It’s like they were saying, “Who needs a runway when you have the Puerto Rican countryside?”
 (FamilySearch)

 Modern Puerto Rican fashion has picked up some Western styles due to global influences, but traditional elements haven’t faded away.
 You can still spot a guayabera shirt or a Pava hat at weddings, Quinceañeras, and, of course, Puerto Rican cultural celebrations (FamilySearch).
-These traditional elements aren’t just about looking good; they’re about honoring a vibrant history and keeping it alive for .
+These traditional elements aren’t just about looking good; they’re about honoring a vibrant history and keeping it alive for generations.

 Traditional ElementOriginSignificance